pygame-community/PygameCommunityBot/README.md

 For the dictionaries within the `"extensions"` list, the `"name"` and `"package"` keys match the names of the `name` and `package` arguments in the [`discord.ext.commands.Bot.load_extension`](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Bot.load_extension) method and the values are meant to be forwarded to it, during startup.
 The `"config"` key (not to be confused with the `config` dictionary or `config.py`) inside an extension dictionary (only supported with `snakecore`) can be used as a way to provide keyword arguments to extensions while they load, if supported.

+The resulting `config` dictionary will be passed to the bot constructor and will remain accessable in a read-only state as a `.config` attribute.

 #### Example code for `config.py`
 ```py
 config = {